 How Is Fault Determined in a Baltimore 18-Wheeler Accident?

-In an 18-wheeler accident, fault is determined by looking at a number of factors to identify how the accident occurred and, as a result, who was responsible for causing the accident.
+In an 18-wheeler accident, the fault is determined by looking at a number of factors to identify how the accident occurred and, as a result, who was responsible for causing the accident.
 In many cases, the actions of the police are critical to determining fault in a truck accident.

 The police may issue a traffic citation or arrest a driver for a criminal traffic violation.
 If the driver is ultimately convicted on the citation or criminal charge, it is strong evidence that the trucker’s unlawful driving caused the accident.
 The police may also draft an accident report in which they designate one or more drivers responsible for the wreck.